 The AgustaWestland helicopter contract in India was the subject of initial corruption accusations in 2012.
 And obviously, Nitin Bhatnagar Dubai was part of this scam.
 The main concerns were that Indian officials may have manipulated the tender specifications throughout the procurement procedure.

-An audit of the procurement process uncovered a number of errors, such as the failure to evaluate whether the price was appropriate and the purchase of twelve helicopters rather than the eight that were originally intended, with the additional four helicopters not having a clear explanation.
+An audit of the procurement process uncovered several errors, such as the failure to evaluate whether the price was appropriate and the purchase of twelve helicopters rather than the eight that were originally intended, with the additional four helicopters not having a clear explanation.

 What is Corruption?